 I wear a Sea-to-Summit Head Net with Insect Shield when I hike and backpack during bug season.
-When coupled with a wide-brimmed hat like my OR Sentinel Brim, wearing a head net is far more comfortable and effective than coating my ears, head, chest and shoulders with DEET insect repellent.
+When coupled with a wide-brimmed hat like my OR Bugout Brim, wearing a head net is far more comfortable and effective than coating my ears, head, chest, and shoulders with insect repellent.

-For the money, the Sea-to-Summit Head Net is one of the most effective chemical-fee bug deterrents available for hiking and camping out there.
+For the money, the Sea-to-Summit Head Net is one of the most effective chemical-free bug deterrents available for hiking and camping out there.

 Disclosure: The author purchased this product with his own funds.SectionHiker is reader-supported.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.